 Update Philosophy

-Adonis EOS follows the same philosophy as AdonisJS itself: this is a full application, not a plugin.
+The project follows the same philosophy as AdonisJS itself: this is a full application, not a plugin.
 That means the codebase is expected to be owned and maintained by your engineering team over time.

 No In-App “Update Core” Button